sachindaksh01/JS/intro/programming.md

-# what is the programming language.
+# What is the programming language.